 We here at CompanyCam don’t just talk the talk, we walk the walk.
 We’ve been sending out t‑shrits, referral rewards, handwritten thank you notes, and more for years — and we don’t plan on stopping anytime soon.

 So, how exactly do you “be nice to your customers”?

 First and foremost, ask for feedback on each customers’ experience with your company!
 This is huge and goes a long way in ensuring long-term customer satisfaction.

-Satisfied customers will be excited to share more about their experience with you and your crews, and customers with complaints or small gripes about the process will help you shape and improve your customer experience.
-It’s a win-win.
+Satisfied customers will be excited to share more about their experience with you and your crews.
+And customers with complaints or small gripes will help you shape and improve your customer experience.
+It’s a win-win!

 Happy customers refer tons of people!
 Here at CompanyCam we’ve implemented “mystery boxes” as a reward for folks who refer new users to us.
 The boxes round out to be a $50+ value and folks LOVE to receive them.
 But don’t worry, boxes full of goodies aren’t the only way to say ‘thanks’ to customers who send you new business.